top of page

 Experience:

-Prior to moving to Bozeman and starting my private practice, I worked in various Community Mental Health settings in Oakland and San Francisco, CA, with clients with co-occurring severe mental illness and chemical dependency, criminal justice involvement, and extensive trauma histories.
-I've facilitated individual and group therapy utilizing the following models and modalities:
+Since 2019, I've worked in private practice in Bozeman, Montana.
+Prior to this, I worked in various Community Mental Health settings in Oakland and San Francisco, CA. There, I worked with diverse client populations including those with co-occurring severe mental illness and chemical dependency, criminal justice involvement, and extensive trauma histories.
+I've facilitated individual and group therapy utilizing the following modalities and frameworks:

 • Dialectical Behavioral Therapy (DBT)